phetsims/phet-info/doc/phet-software-design-patterns.md

 Summarizing the above, traits and mixins are similar in that both allow code injection and reuise for a class without requiring inheritance.
 The difference between mixin/trait and inheritance is that a class can receive all the methods and features of the mixin/trait without the semantics of "being a kind of" the mixin/trait.

 PhET's definition of mixin and trait does not perfectly align with standard definitions.
-By standard definition, the differences between mixin/trait are:
+By standard definition, the differences are:
   - A trait requires methods from the class it is mixed into, a mixin doesn't.
-  - A trait can be composed by combining existing traits, a mixin cannot.
+  - A trait can be composed by combining existing traits, a mixin can't.
-  - A trait cannot specify or access state variables, a mixin can.
+  - A trait can't specify or access state variables, a mixin can.

 PhET defines the difference between mixin and trait as:
   - A trait can require methods and properties from the class it is mixed into, a mixin cannot.

 An example of PhET mixin is phet-core/Poolable.
 An example of a PhET trait is scenery/Paintable.

-Creating and using a PhET mixins will look similar.
+Creating and using a PhET mixins and traits will look similar.
 Both will have
   - A `mixInto` method that is called on the class using the mixin/trait.
   - An `initialize{{Name}}` method that will be called in the constructor of the class using the mixin/trait.
   - The class using the mixin/trait will have `@mixes {{Name}}` annotation at the constructor.